 - Use rule of 600 to choose the shutter speed

 - Experiment with shutter speed and ISO settings to get the best quality shot

 - Find interesting foreground objects to make the shot more exciting

 Capturing star trails is a more accessible form of astrophotography, as the longer exposures mean you can use lower ISO settings to get around the noise limitations found in cheaper cameras and lenses.

-You will need a remote release trigger for this kind of shot, as holding the shutter button down isn’t practical.
+You’ll still need a remote release trigger for this kind of shot, though, as holding the shutter button down the whole time isn’t practical.

-The big question is – how long to expose for?
-A mistake that is often made is just to leave the camera shooting for the whole length of the exposure, resulting in one image.
+The big question: how long to expose for?
+A common mistake is to just to leave the camera shooting for the whole length of the exposure, resulting in one image.